You will require this permit if you intend to carry out burning during a restricted burning time.

 Please consult the Contact Officer for information on fees to be submitted.

-Application for Restricted Fire Permit - Please consult the Contact Officer for information on forms to be submitted.
+Restricted Fire Permit - Please consult the Contact Officer for information on forms to be submitted.

 Bush Fires Act 1954 (Western Australia)